getodk/docs/odkx-src/sync-endpoint-user-instructions.rst

 Users and Groups
 =================

-A user needs to be assigned to a group within ODK-X sync-endpoint to set their permissions and roles for ODK-X apps.
-More information about groups and the roles is available in :ref:`Data Permission Filters<data-permission-filters>` section.
+A user needs to be assigned to a group within ODK-X Sync Endpoint to set their permissions and roles for ODK-X apps.
+More information about groups and roles is available in :ref:`Data Permission Filters<data-permission-filters>` section.

 .. _sync-endpoint-ldap-users: .. _sync-endpoint-setup-create-user: